Perspective | Personal touch separates Ron Rivera from other head coaches during NFL draft process

 Rivera told the front office to pick someone else that year.

 Many of those who have been around Rivera say he likes to build relationships.
-“He treats people like people,” one Washington assistant said last year, while speaking privately about the coach.
-Several times in news conferences last fall, he lamented the pandemic restrictions that kept him from face-to-face meetings with the reporters who cover the team.
+“He treats people like people,” a Washington assistant said last year while speaking privately about the coach.
+Several times during news conferences last fall, he lamented the pandemic restrictions that kept him from face-to-face meetings with the reporters who cover the team.
 He likes personal conversations.
-He is especially happy when he learns a player is from a military family or is the son of a teacher or coach, believing they have a different understanding of learning and responsibility than many others.
+He is especially happy when he learns a player is from a military family or is the son of a teacher or a coach, believing they have a different understanding of learning and responsibility than many others.
 But mostly it’s a bond he is seeking, a way to connect.

 No one ever told him to spend extra time with draft prospects.
-He hated the formal 15-minute group interviews teams have with players at the combine, figuring that was never enough time for a handful of coaches to really know a player.
-As a defensive coordinator for the Bears and Chargers he’d linger in the lobby outside the hotel converted from a train station where the combine interviews take place, grabbing players who interested him, saying: “let’s sit down for a few minutes.”
+He hated the formal 15-minute group interviews that teams have with players at the combine, figuring that was never enough time for a handful of coaches to get to know a player.
+As the defensive coordinator for the Chicago Bears and the San Diego Chargers, he would linger in the lobby at the hotel where the combine interviews take place, grabbing players who interested him and saying, “Let’s sit down for a few minutes.”

-In Rivera’s first year as Carolina’s head coach the Panthers held the no. 1 pick and the obvious choice was quarterback Cam Newton, whose college career had been marred by several controversies including a stolen laptop and allegations Newton’s father had sought payment from teams recruiting his son.
-Because it was the top overall selection Rivera felt he needed to really know about Newton.
+In Rivera’s first year as Carolina’s head coach, the Panthers held the No. 1 pick and the obvious choice was quarterback Cam Newton, whose college career had been marred by several controversies, including a stolen laptop and allegations that Newton’s father had sought payment from teams recruiting his son.
+Because it was the top selection, Rivera felt he needed to truly know Newton.

-“When you are picking No. 1 or 2 you have to get that right,” he said.
+“When you are picking number one or two, you have to get that right,” he said.

-Rivera had two breakfasts with Newton in the weeks before that draft; once with Newton alone the morning after Auburn’s pro day and then with Newton’s entire family a few weeks later.
-He also asked then-Panthers general manager Marty Hurney (now Washington’s executive vice president for player personnel) to meet with Newton as well.
-As Rivera watched Newton talk with his parents during that second breakfast, he was struck by how genuine the conversation felt and how much the quarterback and his family seemed to understand the gravity of being the top pick.
+Rivera twice had breakfast with Newton in the weeks before the draft — once with Newton alone the morning after Auburn’s pro day, then with Newton’s entire family a few weeks later.
+He asked then-Panthers general manager Marty Hurney (now Washington’s executive vice president of football and player personnel) to meet with Newton as well.
+As Rivera watched Newton talk with his parents during that breakfast, he was struck by how genuine the conversation felt and how much the quarterback and his family seemed to understand the gravity of being the top pick.
 He left convinced Newton was the right choice.

 Last spring, Rivera had a similar moment with defensive end Chase Young.
-Much like Newton in Carolina, Young was the clear selection for Washington at no. 2 overall.
-And while Young had none of the controversies that Newton did, Rivera — once again — needed to be sure.
-They sat together, on a seat, at the combine and talked.
-As he did after that breakfast with Newton’s family, Rivera walked away certain that Young was who he wanted.
+Much like Newton for Carolina, Young was the clear selection for Washington at No. 2.
+And while Young had none of the controversies that Newton did, Rivera — again — needed to be sure.
+They sat together at the combine and talked.
+As he did after breakfast with Newton’s family, Rivera walked away certain that Young was the player he wanted.

-Had the pandemic not led to a ban on in-person meetings several days later, Rivera would have asked to spend more time alone with Young and top pick Joe Burrow in case Cincinnati, who held the No. 1 choice, decided to take Young instead.
+Had the pandemic not led to a ban on in-person meetings several days later, Rivera would have asked to spend more time alone with Young and top pick Joe Burrow in case Cincinnati, which had the No. 1 choice, decided to take Young instead.
 The one-on-one interviews are that important to him.

-“What you try to do is get them off-script,” he said, lamenting that agents today spend a lot of time preparing players for their meetings with teams, filling prospects with rehearsed answers that reveal little.
-“If you can get them off-script you can get a feel for them.”
+“What you try to do is get them off-script,” he said, lamenting that agents spend a lot of time preparing players for their meetings with teams, filling prospects with rehearsed answers that reveal little.
+“If you can get them off-script, you can get a feel for them.”

-It’s why even after becoming a head coach he’d still linger around the train station hotel lobby, grabbing players for chats.
-Often, he’d notice he was the only head coach doing this, but he didn’t care.
+It’s why, even after becoming a head coach, he would still linger around the hotel lobby, grabbing players for chats.
+Often, he would notice he was the only head coach doing this, but he didn’t care.
 Those stolen conversations in the lobby chairs were too important, too valuable to give up.

 “You have to know as much as you can,” he said.